-Are you looking to buy a lodge at Padstow Holiday Village in Cornwall?
-Situated close to the picturesque fishing port of Padstow, this park is surrounded by panoramic views of the Cornish countryside.
-Ideally nestled between the excellent walks of the Camel Estuary, sandy beaches and Padstow’s foodie district.
+Padstow Holiday Village in Cornwall is situated close to the picturesque fishing port of Padstow, this park is surrounded by panoramic views of the Cornish countryside.
+Ideally nestled between the excellent walks of the Camel Estuary, sandy beaches and foodie district.

 The holiday development is a meticulously kept, pet-friendly park, with ample amenities and facilities.
 It is within 10 miles of larger towns such as Newquay and the market town of Wadebridge.
 As well as being easily accessed from nearby roads, countryside and attractions.